simbav911/dart-naujas-btcz.rock/content/en/news/2020-12-04-december-zbrain-meeting-12-12-20.md

 image: "/images/news/ezgif.com-gif-maker-4-1-400x250.gif"
 ---

 Everyone is invited in our next ZBrain online meeting in December.
 It is planned for 12-12-20.
 An invitation link will be shared soon!

 At the same time, December is already here and the BitcoinZ Community is getting Christmas mood!

-Our Discord channels now have the... read more
+Our Discord channels now have the Santa hats on their symbols and the members are making their BTCZ Christmas wishing cards

+Merry Christmas and a wonderful December to everyone!